Step 01 — Drop your file

 Batch wisely

 Five files at a time, processed in parallel.
-If one fails, the others keep going — there's no all-or-nothing batch.
+If one fails, the others keep going — there's no all-or-nothing batch — and the successes still bundle into the Download all ZIP.
 More batch tips.

 What happens to my files?